-2015 Fantasy Football PPR Rankings: Tight Ends- Updated: Tuesday, July 7th
+2017 Fantasy Football PPR Rankings: Fantasy TE Rankings- Updated: Tuesday, September 5th

-Scoring: These rankings are based on PPR (point per reception) scoring (one point per 10 rushing yards, six points per rushing touchdown plus one point per every reception with one point per 10 receiving yards and six points per receiving touchdown) and are for the 2015 season only.
+Scoring: These rankings are based on point-per-reception (PPR) scoring -- one point per 10 rushing yards, six points per rushing touchdown plus one point per reception, one point per 10 receiving yards and six points per receiving touchdown.

 1. Rob Gronkowski, New England Patriots